 PH, New Zealand Forge Closer Military Alliance Amid WPS Dispute

-“Both countries and multilateral countries initiative to resist China’s unilateral narrative to change international law, so the VFA with New Zealand will be very important for us for that purpose,” said Teodoro during an event hosted by the New Zealand Embassy that commemorated Waitangi Day.
+Philippine Defense Secretary Gilbert Teodoro emphasized the strategic importance of the SOVFA, particularly in countering China’s unilateral attempts to alter international law and norms.
+“Both countries and multilateral countries [are taking] initiatives to resist China’s unilateral narrative to change international law, so the VFA with New Zealand will be very important for us for that purpose,” Teodoro stated during an event hosted by the New Zealand Embassy to commemorate Waitangi Day.
+His remarks reflect the Philippines’ broader strategy of leveraging international partnerships to safeguard its sovereignty and maritime rights.

 Source: https://www.gmanetwork.com/news/topstories/nation/935213/ph-new-zealand-seek-stronger-military-ties-amid-wps-tensions/story/